Valdes-Tresanco-MS/gmx_MMPBSA/docs/versus.md

   [^2]: Without documentation.
   [^3]: nmode = Normal modes approximation, qh = Quasic-Harmony approximation and IE = Interaction Entropy approximation
-  [^4]: We plan that gmx_MMPBSA will have compatibility with the results of MMPBSA.py
+  [^4]: We plan to extend gmx_MMPBSA compatibility to MMPBSA.py's results
-  [^5]: Currently there is a repository ([AmberUtils][5]) quite robust for the analysis of the results obtained.
+  [^5]: Currently there is a repository ([AmberUtils][5]) for analysing the results.
   [^6]: GROMACS 20xx.x is not officially supported.
-There is a Pull Request that offers a minimum of compatibility with versions higher than 2016.x but with limitations
+There is a Pull Request that offers a minimum compatibility with versions higher than 2016.x one, but still with limitations
-  [^7]: It is not clear if it supports the GROMACS versions 20xx, but we assume that it does because it is script-based.
+  [^7]: It is not clear whether it does support GROMACS versions 20xx.x or not, but we assume that it does since it is script-based.
-  [^8]: It is not clear if it supports the APBS versions 3.x.x , but we assume that it does because it is script-based.
+  [^8]: It is not clear whether it does support APBS versions 3.x.x , but we assume that it does since it is script-based.